Skip to Content

 Food and drink stalls outside the temple

-Since I went on a weekend, there were many people at the temple, most of them waiting in line to enter the main part of the temple and pay respect to the Kali Goddess.
+We finally arrived at Dakshineswar, a much larger temple than Belur Math.
+Since I went on a weekend, many people were at the temple, most of them waiting in line to enter the central part of the temple and pay respect to the Kali Goddess.

-Surrounding the temple, were many Hindu religious items to purchase as well as plenty of snacks and beverages to consume.
+Surrounding the temple were many Hindu religious items to purchase and plenty of snacks and beverages to consume.

 Dakshineswar Kali Temple